gramener/gramex/gramex/apps/guide/logviewer/README.md

 ### Session Calculations

 Every time a user logs into a gramex app, a `new_session` is flagged.
-`session_time` duration is the length of time someone spends on the app.
+`session_time` duration (in seconds) is the length of time someone spends on the app.

 For example, let's take `user1`